 - Is the Peace Corps right for me?

 - Peace Corps @ UW- meet the UW Campus Recruiter, Claire Mocha, at the Career & Internship Center in 134 Mary Gates Hall.
-Claire’s open office hours for Winter 2019 are Wednesday and Thursday from 2:00pm-4:00pm.
+Claire’s open office hours for Spring 2019 are every Thursday from 2:00pm-4:00pm.
 You can also make an appointment by emailing email@example.com.
 Claire served in Guatemala as a Health Volunteer through the Peace Corps.